-- 1. Develop and/or review the EWWG periodic work plans - Facilitate monitoring and mapping of the breeding and spread (movement and migration) of desert locusts and other trans-boundary pests, both at national and regional level. - 3.
-Support national and regional level assessments or studies related to early warning on desert locusts and other transboundary pest.
+- 1. Develop and/or review the EWWG periodic work plans - 2.
+Facilitate monitoring and mapping of the breeding and spread (movement and migration) of desert locusts and other trans-boundary pests, both at national and regional level. - 3.
+Support national and regional level assessments or studies related to early warning on desert locusts and other transboundary pest. - 4.
+Support establishment of regular linkages with existing international and interregional Early Warning Systems. - 5.
+Contribute to the lessons learned on early warning in the member states and other stakeholders for the development of a functional regional early warning system. - 6.
+Document and share progress reports on the implementation of the EWWG work plan with the Platform Secretariat and the Platform Steering Committee.